Croxton Abbey: History

 In 1216 the Abbot of Croxton Abbey was summoned to Newark Castle where King John lay dying.
 The abbot heard the king's confession and, following his death, embalmed the king's body.
 King John's heart was buried in Croxton Abbey church.
 His son, King Henry III, later made a number of donations to the abbey in memory of his father.

 The abbey suffered heavily in the 14th century.
 In June 1326 the abbey church, cloisters and some other buildings were burnt down, killing one canon.
 This, coupled with the devastation of the abbey's possessions in the North of England by Scottish raiders, led to the house being a staggering £2,000 in debt by 1348.
 Further misfortune was brought by the Black Death which killed all of the abbey's senior canons, except for the abbot and prior.

 There were also gains during the 14th century, with the acquisition of the manor of Croxton Kerrial around 1335, and the advowson of the church of Finedon, Northamptonshire, in 1346.
 Around 1362 Sir Andrew Louterel donated the manors of Bescaby and Saltby, both in Leicestershire.

 Towards the end of monastic life at the abbey, there was a serious disagreement between its patron, Lord Berkeley, concerning the election for a new abbot which the patron tried to prevent by force until his demands for payment of £500 by the monastery were met.
 The election was finally allowed to occur, despite the refusal to pay this money.
 The new (and last) abbot of Croxton was however forced to pay £160, plus hand over a bond for a further £160.

+The heart of King John I (1166-1216) was buried in the Abbey.